finnkauski/lighthouse/README.md

 ## Usage

-After installing you can use the tool as follows:
+After installing you will have to authenticate to a `Philips Hue` bridge (the box that controls the lights).
+All commands with the exception of `discover` will run you through a HUE authentication flow.

+#### Example commands

 ```shell
 # turns all lights on